by Manisha Thakor

 Here's a simple 6-point plan you can follow to spend down those remaining FSA dollars in less than an hour.

-- Review Eligible Expenses.
+Review Eligible Expenses.
 Now that you know how much you have to spend and by when, it’s time to start using whatever funds are left.
 Review the extensive list of FSA eligible expenses and create a list of what you need.
-Two sites with great lists of eligible expenses and other resources include SaveSmartSpendHealthy.com and WageWorks.com/spendit.
+One site with a great list of eligible expenses and other resources include WageWorks.com/spendit.
 Time: 10 minutes.